 There's a long-standing principle that someone should not be found guilty of a very serious crime unless they intended it to happen.

 This is an important safeguard in English law because it requires a jury to be sure of the defendant's state of mind.
+This is known as the concept of "Mens Rea", the guilty mind.

 But the law of funding terrorism works differently because the test is what the defendant reasonably suspects might happen, rather than what they intended.